springernature/frontend-playbook/security/secure-markup.md

 Do this: `<meta charset="utf-8">`.

-Not specifying the appropriate character set is a source of rendering bugs and historically has been a source of [charset-related security problems](https://code.google.com/archive/p/doctype-mirror/wikis/ArticleUtf7.wiki).
+Not specifying the appropriate character set has historically has been a source of [charset-related security problems](https://code.google.com/archive/p/doctype-mirror/wikis/ArticleUtf7.wiki) as well as a source of rendering bugs.

-(As an aside, the longer `<meta http-equiv="Content-Type" content="text/html; charset=utf-8">` is functionally equivalent and should be avoided.)

-## Add `rel="nopener"` to outbound links
+## Add `rel="nopener"` to outbound links in new windows

-Links leak the context of the opening window in the `window.opener` property, most notably a problem with links opening in new windows.
+Links leak the context of the opening window in the `window.opener` object.
 This allows the opened window to alter the opening window via JavaScript.
-Exploiting this context leaking is know as ["tabnabbing"](https://mathiasbynens.github.io/rel-noopener/).
+Exploiting this context leaking is known as ["tabnabbing"](https://mathiasbynens.github.io/rel-noopener/).

 ## Use sane form defaults